TyroneKong/Book-Worm/README.md

-PORT used for authentication should be 3000
-Server PORT is 5150
+PORT used for authentication and client should be 3000 Server PORT is 5150